 Besides hunting, there are competitions taking place all over the world.
 Throwers using modern materials as well as authentic reproductions compete for accuracy in Primitive and Open classes.
 The World Atlatl Association has a wealth of information regarding sanctioned events with members throughout the world.

 Regardless of the use, whether learning about a primitive skill or wanting to hunt, the atlatl can be a fun sport for people of all ages.
 Developing the skills to be able to accurately throw the atlatl to making your own equipment adds to the enjoyment.

-The Carbon Express Atlatl Kit is the perfect way to get started without investing a lot of time and money.
-Using modern materials and offering a three-piece dart, this atlatl has durability while adding the convenience of being able to easily transport.
 If you prefer a more traditional design or wanting a little more hands-on approach, you may want to look at a wood atlatl kit and darts.

 Throwing with an atlatl is similar to throwing a baseball.
 The main difference is that you are flipping your wrist at the end of the throw.
 Timing, balance, consistency, and follow through will eventually lead to accuracy.

 There are many techniques on how to throw an atlatl.
 I feel the pre-loaded stance is the best technique for accuracy and hunting.